Signatures, Lipschitz-free spaces, and paths of persistence diagrams: Introduction

 \item Combining the moment map with the discrete path signature, we obtain a computable feature map for paths of persistence diagrams.
 Furthermore, this feature map is stable with respect to the $1$-variation metric on paths, and is also universal and characteristic.

 \item We develop code to perform signature kernel computations for paths of persistence diagrams, which can be found at:

 \end{itemize}

 \begin{remark} The results in this work originally appeared in the second author's PhD dissertation.
 While the authors were preparing this manuscript, the article~\cite{bubenik_virtual_2020} was updated to include an independent discovery of the isometric embedding of the space of persistence diagrams into a Lipschitz-free space.
 While there is some overlap between the papers, the perspectives are fundamentally different.
-The results of~\cite{bubenik_virtual_2020} discuss the Lipschitz-free construction from a category theoretic perspective, while our article focuses on the connections between Lipschitz-free spaces and measures, along with applications to path signatures of persistence diagrams. \end{remark}
+The results of~\cite{bubenik_virtual_2020} discuss the Lipschitz-free construction via category theory, while our article focuses on the connections between Lipschitz-free spaces and measures, along with applications to path signatures of persistence diagrams. \end{remark}